 Also crucial, training is required to teach workers how to detect the dangers of falling and the procedures for avoiding them, including the usage of personal fall protection and appropriate ladder climbing.
 With that in mind, here are some of the most frequent topics and teaching methods used to educate employees on how to prevent falls.

 Every worker has fallen asleep at work on occasion.
 Whether they’re daydreaming or simply not paying attention, this is when they lose sight of the inherent dangers around them, especially slips, trips, and falls.

-For example, a worker might simply ignore wet surfaces even if signs in the workplace notify them that floors have recently been cleaned.
+For example, a worker might ignore wet surfaces even if signs in the workplace notify them that floors have recently been cleaned.
 They may also not utilize the handrail or climb more than one stair at a time when using the stairs.

 Many people are unaware that many injuries occur due to little, unintentional blunders.
 You may prevent these situations by including them in your continuing safety education.

 Consider requiring employees to learn how to identify and prevent hazards as well as how to report them.
 Also, consider implementing a behavior-based safety program that encourages employees to act to reduce their risk exposure.

 Employees should have immediate access to fall prevention tools such as harnesses, safety lines, and hard helmets.
 Getting them to utilize it is the tough part.
-It’s not just about how to put on the equipment; it’s also about how to think ahead and use it in a way that ensures protection.
+It’s not just about how to put on the equipment; it’s also about thinking ahead and using it to ensure protection.